Express and easily manage complex dependencies between classes and components within a single layer, by grouping them into Modules.

 Modules come with additional benefits, which we can't really enjoy with layers.

 Quite unfortunately, applications supporting plugins are referred to as modular applications.
 That's because those applications support loading new plugins dynamically, as long as they all follow a unified interface structure expected and executed by the application.
-I'd rather call those plugins, since the uniformity of the interface is not so much specific to the modules, although it can be implemented for modules too.
+I'd rather call those dynamic elements plugins, since the uniformity of the interface is not so much specific to the modules, although it can be implemented for modules too.

 This confusion is partly guilty in very small number of application frameworks supporting modules as they are explained in this article.
 Almost all papers talking about modular architecture explain plugins (not modules) and how to dynamically add and load new plugins into the existing application.